 Our Legal Clinic

 Our legal clinic is composed of volunteers specifically trained in the drafting of asylum seeker’s ‘personal story’, required within their asylum request application.
 Volunteers also help asylum seekers prepare their interview with the French Office for the Protection of Refugees and Stateless Persons, a key step in the asylum process.
-Twice a month, in SINGA’s offices, our team welcomes asylum seekers whose interviews are soon due, and walks them through the interview process, going over their personal story, and coaching them so as to best prepare them for this crucial and life-determining step.
+Once a week, in La Maison des Initiatives Étudiantes' offices, our team welcomes asylum seekers whose interviews are soon due, and walks them through the interview process, going over their personal story, and coaching them so as to best prepare them for this crucial and life-determining step.

 Our Family Team

 Our family team is composed of volunteers specifically trained in the asylum seeking process as it applies to families.
 Our team provides support to particularly vulnerable people by monitoring their administrative situation, and accompanying them throughout those different steps in the asylum seeking process.
 Where necessary, our volunteers also offer temporary housing solutions in order to prevent vulnerable individuals from sleeping outside (be it through private accommodation or paying for overnight hostels).